About Catherine Phil MacCarthy

 She received the eighteenth Lawrence O’Shaughnessy Award for Poetry of the University of St Thomas Center for Irish Studies in April 2014 (for more details, click here).
 (Link to O’Shaughnessy Award Page).
 She recently completed an artist’s residency at Centre Culturel Irlandais in Paris during Spring 2013 (further details can be found here).

-Her poetry is included in Estudios Irlandeses (2020); Poetry International (2014), Jeune Poésie d’Irlande: Poètes du Munster 1960-2015, an anthology of contemporary Irish poetry.
-(For more details, click here).
+Her poetry is included in Poetry International (2014) (link), Jeune Poésie d’Irlande: Poètes du Munster 1960-2015, an anthology of contemporary Irish poetry (link) and in the Contemporary Poetry section of Field Day Anthology of Irish Literature V.

 She is a former editor of Poetry Ireland Review (Numbers 57, 58, & 59).
 Writer in Residence for the City of Dublin (1994), and at the Department of Anglo-Irish Literature, University College, Dublin (2002), she has also worked as guest writer at Dun Laoghaire Institute of Art, Design & Technology, and at St. Patrick’s College and is a freelance tutor in Poetry and Creative Writing.